matt77hias/Blog/_posts/2017-08-24-creating-a-view-frustum.md

 Here, we see that the coordinates of $$p_{p}$$ (projection space coordinates) can be expressed as the dot product of $$p_{s}$$ ($$s$$ space coordinates) and one of the columns of the transform matrix $$\mathrm{T}^{s \rightarrow \mathrm{p}}$$.
 Combining this with the equations used for culling in projection space (see above), results in a substitution of the projection space coordinates which directly leads to the six planes of the view frustum (one for each equation).

 # Code
 If we use an `SIMD` library such as `DirectXMath`, matrices are represented in row-major order.
 Each row of a matrix will be put in an SIMD register.
 To perform additions and subtractions between columns, one could retrieve the individual elements and perform the arithmetic operations without using SIMD.
-Alternatively one could take the transpose of the matrix (*columns become rows and vice versa*) to perform the arithmetic operations using SIMD:
+Alternatively, one could take the transpose of the matrix (*columns become rows and vice versa*) to perform the arithmetic operations using SIMD:

 ```c++
 ViewFrustum::ViewFrustum(CXMMATRIX transform) {